deartrudence/shopify-berlin/src/pages/cms-organization.md

 #### Slate Theme Scaffold

-Once slate has been installed globally, we'll want to move into the directory where we want to create the theme files in our terminal.
-Once there we'll want to run the following command (where [name] is replaced by the whatever you'd like to name your theme):
+Once slate has been installed globally, you'll want to move into the directory where we want to create the theme files in our terminal.
+Once there you'll want to run the following command (where [name] is replaced by the whatever you'd like to name your theme):

 `slate theme [name]`

 When it's finished running you'll see the line ` [name] theme is ready`.
 At that point you can move into that directory to see all the files slate has generated.
 It might be easiest to open it up into your text editor.

 All of Slate’s source theme files are in the root **src** directory.
-These are the files we will be editing.
-Using Slate commands, we compile to the theme into the **dist** directory.
-In order for us to be able to upload our themes, we use the build command or zip commands.
+These are the files you will be editing.
+Use Slate commands to compile the theme into the **dist** directory.
+In order for to be able to upload our themes, use the build and zip commands.

 Running the following command will compile all of your changes into the **dist** folder.
 You'll notice that since this is a new theme there is no **dist** folder to begin with.
 This command will also create it.